7va/android-MoPub-adapter/README.md

 * [Download](https://github.com/hyperads/android-MoPub-adapter/releases) and extract the Mopub adapter if needed.

-You can use Hyperadx as a Network in Mopub's Mediation platform.
+You can use HyperADX as a Network in Mopub's Mediation platform.
 Setup SDKs

 * [Integrate](https://github.com/mopub/mopub-android-sdk/wiki/Getting-Started) with Mopub SDK
-* Install Hyperadx SDK
+* Install HyperADX SDK

 Setup Mopub Dashboard

-* Create an "Hyperadx" Network in Mopub's dashboard and connect it to your Ad Units.
+* Create an "HyperADX" Network in Mopub's dashboard and connect it to your Ad Units.

 <img src="/docs/images/1.png" title="sample" width="500" height="240" />